 \item Then, our proposed Noise-driven Global Consistency (NGC) will construct a \textit{relaxed} constraint by viewing the $\mathcal{P}^t$ and $\mathcal{P}^s$ as two global distributions.
 The random noise is used to disturb the global distributions of both the teacher and student.
 Following this, we achieve multi-perspective global alignments, encompassing the alignments between the original teacher and student, the perturbed teacher and perturbed student, and the transport plans generated from the former alignments.

 \end{itemize}

 We adopt the widely-used rotated version of FCOS~\cite{tian2019fcos} as the teacher and student.
-Note that at each pixel-level point, rotated-FCOS will predict the confidence score, centerness, and bounding box.
-The basic unsupervised loss contains classification loss, regression loss, and center-ness loss, corresponding to the output of FCOS.
-We adopt smooth $\mathcal{L}_1$ loss for regression loss, Binary Cross Entropy (BCE) loss for classification and center-ness losses.
+At each pixel-level point, rotated-FCOS will predict the confidence score, centerness, and bounding box.
+The basic unsupervised loss contains classification loss, regression loss, and centerness loss, corresponding to the output of FCOS.
+We adopt smooth $\mathcal{L}_1$ loss for regression loss, Binary Cross Entropy (BCE) loss for classification and centerness losses.
 Based on these, our GAW and NGC will be used to measure the consistency of the teacher and student from different perspectives.